Upper Trap Tightness: How to Stretch Tight Upper Traps & Keep Them Loose Forever

 Further to this, we also have a tendency to neglect why these underlying joints have become stiff and tight.
 And as boring as this sounds, the culprit is often our daily postural habits and shapes.

 If we sit and slouch at a desk or on the couch, or spend hours a day peering down at our phone etc, we can create increased load through specific hinge points along the way.
-So again, just stretching tight upper traps won’t account for the necessary change in your postural habits and postural awareness needed to change this dynamic completely.
+So again, just stretching tight upper traps won’t account for the necessary change in your postural habits.
+It also won’t improve your postural awareness to the point where you can change this dynamic completely.

-Take a moment to watch as I link these two ideas together and discuss why we need to focus on both the upper trap tightness and the joints in the upper back.
+Take a moment to watch as I link these two ideas together.
+Let’s discuss why we need to focus on both the upper trap tightness and the joints in the upper back.

 If you found this video useful please leave a like and let me know in the comments!
 Also, please consider subscribing to the Your Wellness Nerd YouTube channel for more helpful information.